A poor appetite may be the source of your health concerns

 - You get stomach cramps within an hour of eating

-- You never feel full.
+- A feeling that you never feel satisfied.
 This may be a result of not absorbing the nutrients you need from your food, hence your body craves more fuel.

-- You notice undigested food in your stool
+- There is undigested food in your stool

-- You have allergies, skin issues or other gut related issues
+- You have allergies, skin issues or other gut-related problems

 - Your energy levels are low